 When you’re ready to book your Disneyland vacation, my friends at Get Away Today are ready to help!
 Mention code REWRITTEN to receive an extra discount off your SoCal vacation package of two or more days.

-Holidays at Disneyland – When Are You Going to Visit?
+Disneyland Holidays – When Are You Going to Visit?

-New Years Eve – the Parks will reach capacity – over-the-top packed!
+New Years Eve – Parks will reach capacity.
+It’s going to be over-the-top packed!

 Other busy times include the entire week of Thanksgiving and the week of Christmas all the way through to New Years.

 Experience the Disneyland Holiday Season with Lighter Crowds

 The best tip is to see what dates are available on the reservation calendar.
 If the date hasn’t sold out, on the one park per day, Park Hopper or Magic Key calendars, chances are it won’t be as packed in the parks.

 Consider early November (before the week of Thanksgiving).
 Look at the week after Thanksgiving all the way to the week before Christmas.